Consumption

 Normalization of inflation

-However, current rates have long been much lower than those recorded during 2022, when the CPI even grew above 10% annually in some months during the summer as a result of the energy crisis stemming from the Russian invasion of Ukraine.
-Subsequently, the cost of living for families has progressively fallen to current levels and has not returned to the rates of three years ago.
+However, current rates have long been much lower than those recorded during 2022, when the CPI even grew above 10% annually in some months of the summer due to the energy crisis resulting from the Russian invasion of Ukraine.
+Subsequently, the cost of living for families has been falling progressively. three years ago.